-instances in thumbnail sub-view display according to severity.
-This means that critical instances show up on the top of the dashboard.
+Icon Category 12 Overview tab of the single instance dashboard 0 Launch SWA (i) Instances in thumbnail sub-view display according to severity.
+This means that critical instances show up

 Heatmap sub-view

 The heatmap sub-view provides you with a visual overall status of your SQL Server environment in the form of a grid of color coded squares that contain a health index.
 Through its color scheme and health index you can easily identify which of your monitored instances need the most attention.
 Each square in the heatmap sub-view represents a monitored instance.
 From each square, you can access basic statistics but also drill down for details.